 The truth about water breaking

-Most moms don't have their membranes rupture in the middle of the grocery store or a work meeting.
-Approximately one in 12 pregnant moms will have their water break before labor begins — it's more common for the amniotic membrane to rupture once labor really gets going and contractions come regularly.
-Sometimes water doesn't break until mom is pushing the baby out.
-In other cases, water doesn't break on its own, and a doctor or midwife needs to break it artificially using an amnio hook.
-For sake of learning, let's assume your water breaks spontaneously at home.
+In real life, most moms don’t have their membranes rupture in the middle of the grocery store or a work meeting.
+Approximately one in 12 pregnant moms will have their water break before labor begins — it’s more common for the amniotic membrane to rupture once labor really gets going and contractions come regularly.
+Sometimes water doesn’t break until mom is pushing the baby out.
+In other cases, water doesn’t break on its own, and a doctor or midwife needs to break it artificially using an amnio hook.
+For the sake of learning, however, let’s assume your water breaks spontaneously at home.

 What will it feel like?